Daniel-Brum/Unity-Style-Guide/README.md

 Organize namespaces with a clearly defined structure,

-Class members should be alphabetized, and grouped into sections:
+Class members should be alphabetized, and grouped into regions:
 * Constant Fields
 * Static Fields
 * Fields